-The following tables set forth summary financial and other data on a pro forma basis for the Company, on an historical basis for AMB and on an historical combined basis for the AMB Contributed Properties.
+The following tables set forth summary financial and other data on a pro forma basis for the Company (giving effect to the completion of the Offering and the Pending Acquisition), on an historical basis for AMB and on an historical combined basis for the AMB Contributed Properties.
 The historical financial information contained in the tables has been derived from and should be read in conjunction with the financial statements and notes thereto of AMB and the combined financial statements and notes thereto of the AMB Contributed Properties included elsewhere in this Prospectus.
 The AMB Predecessors will consummate the Formation Transactions immediately prior to the Offering.
 In accordance with GAAP, the Formation Transactions will be accounted for as a purchase of real estate assets by AMB.

-The accompanying unaudited pro forma condensed consolidated balance sheet data as of September 30, 1997 has been prepared to reflect (i) the acquisition of properties subsequent to September 30, 1997, (ii) the partial disposition of a property subsequent to September 30, 1997, (iii) the Formation Transactions, (iv) the Offering and the application of the net proceeds therefrom and (v) certain other adjustments as if such transactions and adjustments had occurred on September 30, 1997.
-The accompanying unaudited pro forma condensed consolidated operating and other data have been prepared to reflect (i) the incremental effect of the acquisition of properties during the nine months ended September 30, 1997 and during the year ended December 31, 1996, (ii) the acquisition of properties subsequent to September 30, 1997, (iii) the incremental effect of the disposition or partial disposition of properties during 1996 and 1997, (iv) the Formation Transactions, (v) pro forma debt adjustments resulting from repayment of indebtedness with net proceeds of the Offering and (vi) certain other adjustments as if such transactions and adjustments had occurred on January 1, 1996.
+The accompanying unaudited pro forma condensed consolidated balance sheet and other data as of September 30, 1997 have been prepared to reflect (i) the acquisition and contribution of properties subsequent to September 30, 1997, (ii) the partial disposition of a property subsequent to September 30, 1997, (iii) the Formation Transactions, (iv) the completion of the Pending Acquisition, (v) the Offering and the application of the net proceeds therefrom and (vi) certain other adjustments as if such transactions and adjustments had occurred on September 30, 1997.
+The accompanying unaudited pro forma condensed consolidated operating and other data have been prepared to reflect (i) the incremental effect of the acquisition of properties during the nine months ended September 30, 1997 and during the year ended December 31, 1996, (ii) the acquisition and contribution of properties subsequent to September 30, 1997, (iii) the incremental effect of the disposition or partial disposition of properties during 1996 and 1997, (iv) the Formation Transactions, (v) the completion of the Pending Acquisition, (vi) pro forma debt adjustments resulting from repayment of indebtedness with net proceeds of the Offering and (vii) certain other adjustments as if such transactions and adjustments had occurred on January 1, 1996.

-In the opinion of management, the pro forma condensed consolidated financial information provides for all adjustments necessary to reflect the effects of the Formation Transactions, the Offering, property acquisitions and dispositions and certain other transactions.
-The pro forma information is unaudited and is not necessarily indicative of the consolidated results that would have occurred if the transactions and adjustments reflected therein had been consummated in the period or on the date presented, or on any particular date in the future, nor does it purport to represent the financial position, results of operations or changes in cash flows for future periods.
+In the opinion of management, the pro forma condensed consolidated financial information provides for all adjustments necessary to reflect the effects of the Formation Transactions, the Pending Acquisition, the Offering, property acquisitions and dispositions and certain other transactions.
+The proforma information is unaudited and is not necessarily indicative of the consolidated results that would have occurred if the transactions and adjustments reflected therein had been consummated in the period or on the date presented, or on any particular date in the future, nor does it purport to represent the financial position, results of operations or changes in cash flows for future periods.

-AMB PROPERTY CORPORATION

-SUMMARY FINANCIAL AND OTHER DATA
+AMB PROPERTY CORPORATION SUMMARY FINANCIAL AND OTHER DATA

 (IN THOUSANDS EXCEPT PER SHARE DATA, PERCENTAGES AND NUMBER OF PROPERTIES)